meta-llama/llama-cookbook/getting-started/finetuning/vision/README.md

 - Compare trade-offs between LoRA and Full Parameter Fine-tuning on both task-specific and general benchmarks
 - Provide guidance on data preparation, training configuration, and evaluation methodologies

+## Summary

+  This tutorial lays out the end to end process of preparing a sample dataset, benchmarking the baseline models, finetuning and re evaluating the models after the FT run.
+It also demonstrates that full parameter fine-tuning is both feasible and yields better results for specialized vision tasks with small datasets.
+In tortchune, memory optimized FPFT challenges the conventional wisdom that LoRA is always more memory efficient, given the caveat the default "full" parameters configurations are not training the decoder layers.

+  > **Note:** We tested if this model would improve in other image to json extraction tasks, but we did not observe an improvement in those.
+Further testing is required to understand what type and diversity of data is requried to improve the performance on all json extraction tasks.

 ## Results

+We present the results of the selected benchmarks across relevant domains.
+The focus was to add a new capability to the model without degrading existing ones, validated by testing tool calling, visual document and chart understanding, instruction following and general knowledge remain unchanged.

 ### Task-Specific Performance (W2 Extraction)